Sessions, an Alabama icon, announces he’s running for Senate

 "I've been a big supporter of his for a long time, but I think his day is done," Brown said.
 "Before he runs again and asks for the voters' support, he owes the voters of Alabama a full explanation of what happened between him and the president," Brown said.

-Brenda Horn, an accountant, said Sessions will get her vote, because "he was and will be a wonderful senator."
+But Brenda Horn, an accountant and Brown's sister-in-law, said Sessions will get her vote, because "he was and will be a wonderful senator."

 "He is a man of great integrity and that is something we are lacking in government," Horn said.